jjwong/open_jira_ticket_toolbar/README.md

 All pushes to the master branch will sync the coverage data to code climate.

 # Changelog
+* 3.0.4
+	* Refactor back to deduped code.
+Need an open request for fixing the pipeline
+	* Minor modifications to clock.
+Disable persistent seconds update (was too slow imo)
+	* Remove seconds indicator
+* 3.0.3
+	* Hotfix permission back.
+Need it to open toolbar with shortcut
 * 3.0.2
 	* Remove unnecessary tabs permission
 	* Add World Clock option